axemonkey/blog.clivemurray.com/src/posts/2022/how-to-get-a-custom-guitar-in-just-9-years-and-lose-thousands-in-the-process.md

 I looked at my buddy, who is a fantastic guitar tweaker, wirer, assembler… just about everything barring actually making the wood itself… and he looked at me.
 45 seconds later we were in my car, tearing up the A41.

 We met my pal’s brother, we got the guitar body, we tore back down the A41, and my buddy from Europe got into his car with the body (and his family, he didn’t leave them behind) and returned home to Europe.
-I had it in my actual possession for a total of about an hour, for 50 minutes of which I was driving.
+I had it in my actual possession for a total of about 45 minutes, for 30 of which I was driving.

 So, we entered 2019 with the body in Europe, the rest of the previous parts long gone, never to be seen again, and so began the process of starting anew.